jediwright/local-first-series/README.md

 # Local-First Prototype Series

-A series of working prototypes demonstrating local-first architecture applied to domains the local-first community has mostly avoided: commerce, healthcare, and social networking.
+A series of working prototypes demonstrating local-first architecture applied to several domains: commerce, healthcare, and social networking.

 The central argument: local-first works when something is irreducibly server-dependent